QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Introduction

-Over the past years, several error-bounded lossy compressors~\cite{Xin-bigdata18,sz3,zfp,SPERR,HPEZ,cusz,cusz+} have been developed and adopted to accelerate data management and analytics in multiple scientific domains.
-These compressors usually feature strict error control in the decompressed data based on user requirements, such that domain scientists can control the impact of lossy compression according to their specific needs.
-However, most of the compressors only provide error bounds on the raw data despite the fact that the scientists care more about the errors in their derived quantities or downstream analyses.
+The same trend is observed in scientific data management systems.
+Over the past years, several error-bounded lossy compressors~\cite{Xin-bigdata18,sz3,zfp,SPERR,HPEZ,cusz,cusz+} have been developed and adopted by multiple scientific domains, as they can effectively accelerate data management in scientific applications.
+These compressors feature strict error control based on user requirements, so domain scientists can control the impact of lossy compression according to specific needs.
+However, most compressors only provide error bounds on the raw data, even though the scientists care more about the errors in their derived quantities or downstream analyses.
 Such derived information, also known as Quantities of Interest (QoIs), is of utmost importance to the fidelity and integrity of scientific discoveries.
 Typical QoIs include symbolistic functions~\cite{jiao2022toward}, derivatives and gradients~\cite{su2022understanding}, integrals~\cite{mgardqoi2}, and topological features~\cite{liang2022toward, yan2023toposz,xia2024preserving}.
-Failure to quantify the distortions in QoIs during lossy compression may lead to misinterpretation of the data and even falsified discoveries, significantly limiting the use of error-bounded lossy compressors in practice.
+Failure to quantify the distortions in QoIs may lead to misinterpretation of the data and even falsified discoveries, significantly limiting the use of error-bounded lossy compressors in practice.